DIYA-DA/Video_Game_Sales/README.md

 ### **A. Data Preprocessing & Cleaning**
 - Load the dataset using **Pandas**
 - Check for missing values and handle them appropriately
-- Convert categorical data into numerical form if needed
-- Normalize or scale numerical features if required
-- Drop unnecessary columns that do not contribute to predictions

 ### **B. Data Visualization**
 - **Count Plot**: Displays the number of video games in different categories.